How to get the best refinance rate

-The value for homeowners is in fixed rates since there is little difference between fixed rates and the initial rate on adjustable mortgages, McBride says.
+Many homeowners will choose a 15- or 30-year loan when they refinance, but you still need to decide between fixed or variable interest rates.
+The value for homeowners is in fixed rates when there is little difference between fixed rates and the initial rate on adjustable mortgages, McBride says.

-“Go for the permanent payment affordability of the fixed-rate loan,” he says.
+“Go for the permanent payment affordability of the fixed-rate loan,” McBride says.
 A fixed rate can also help consumers budget more easily.

-“This is also true for those who plan to remain in their home for longer periods of time,” he says.
-“If it’s possible that rates could drop in the near future or the property could sell before the loan is repaid, a variable rate loan could be the way to go.”
+It makes sense to get a fixed-rate loan if you plan to stay in your home for a long periods of time, McClary says.
+“If it’s possible that rates could drop in the near future or the property could sell before the loan is repaid, a variable-rate loan could be the way to go.”

 The more you borrow for a mortgage, the higher your monthly payment will be.
-A homeowner who gets a mortgage on a $250,000 home with a 4 percent interest rate for 30 years and a 10 percent down payment winds up paying $1,195 a month while a 20 percent down payment brings that down to $955, Boies says.
+A homeowner who gets a mortgage on a $250,000 home with a 4 percent interest rate for 30 years and a 10 percent down payment pays $1,195 a month, while a 20 percent down payment brings that down to $955, Boies says.

-“You will want to consider the long-term savings over the life of the loan,” she says.
+“You will want to consider the long-term savings over the life of the loan,” he adds.

-Borrowers need to fully understand the terms of their mortgage loan.
+Borrowers need to fully understand the terms of their mortgage loan, as well.
 Utilize online calculators to help make decisions and find a mortgage that best suits your needs, Boies says.